randyoyarzabal/plex_light/README.md

 TBD

 ### Known Issues/Solutions
+There are no known issues in Basic mode and where no trailers/pre-roll are enabled in Plex.
+However, in Advanced mode, there are some issues due to Plex's limitation on playback events when trailers/pre-roll are involved:

 > Issue #1: Lights turn on when movie starts.
 > Solution: Make sure pre-roll videos are enabled if trailers are enabled.